onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 </>
 ```

-The next step is to rebuild with webpack and to give it a try, let's first try with our standard euros based user.
+The next step is to rebuild with esbuild and to give it a try, let's first try with our standard euros based user.

 ![Search Filtering By Euros](./images/search-filtering-by-euros.png)